OdatNurd/OverrideAudit/README.md

 When the content of the file is different, the output is displayed in a Unified Diff format in a new buffer, allowing you to inspect the changes.

+As a shortcut, you can directly diff an override file from any `Override Report` or existing `Bulk Diff` report.

 The option `diff_unchanged` allows you to specify the result of performing a diff when the override is identical to the underlying file.

 ### `OverrideAudit: Bulk Diff All Packages` ###